 • Campus life

-Taking these factors into consideration is important as this will help you narrow down your options and consider only those that fit into your specific criteria.
+Considering these factors is important as this will help you narrow down your options and consider only those that fit your specific criteria.

-Doing the course of your choice from a reputed institution would open up different career avenues for you and help you climb the corporate ladder faster than your competition.
+Doing the course of your choice from a reputed institution would open up different career avenues and help you climb the corporate ladder faster than your competition.

-Lastly, it’s only wise to check if you’re eligible for the course and college that you have your eye set on.
-Some colleges have a minimum criteria that you need to meet in order to be eligible for a graduate or postgraduate program in their university.
+Lastly, it’s only wise to check if you’re eligible for the course and college on which you have your eye.
+Some colleges have minimum criteria to meet to qualify for a graduate or postgraduate program in their university.

-So, do your research online, and speak to the alumni or with students currently studying your course to understand whether you fit the criteria for eligibility.
+So, do your research online, and speak to the alums or with students currently studying your course to understand whether you fit the criteria for eligibility.

-Picking the right college for you based on your skill set is a vital decision.
-And it needs to be as this decision can massively impact what you study and where you embark on this educational journey.
-Weigh in the pros and cons of each option to make a decision that you won’t regret later.
+Picking the right college for you based on your skill set is vital.
+And it needs to be, as this decision can massively impact what you study and where you embark on this educational journey.
+Weigh each option’s pros and cons to make a decision you won’t regret later.

 • Start listing down your skills and understand what it is that you’re good at